Taikocuya/ALX/README.md

 Clears the cache storage in the `cache` directory.
 If you clear the cache storage, snapshots will not be loaded and differences will not be detected, which enormously increases the next runtime.
-Normally, you will not need this command, however, it can be used to force a recompilation of all files.
+Normally, you will not need this utility, however, it can be used to force a recompilation of all files.

 ```bash
 build